My shopping cart

 * biquinho peppers are a mild pepper native to Peru that have a little beak (hence the name), that are common in Brazilian cooking as well (any store which carries Brazilian pantry items should have them as a pickle).
 They provide a burst of acidity and sweetness when you bite into them.

 • You can easily omit the fish and make it vegan.
 Replace the anchovy with 1 teaspoon of red miso, and replace the lemon peel, biquinho peppers, and tuna with 1/4 cup of chopped pitted olives and a handful of chopped flat-leaf parsley (this keeps the salt and bitterness in balance, you can sub in some pickled peppers and lemon as you prefer) or 1/4 cup of Brinjal Caponata.
 Omit the butter, but optionally add a bit of olive oil to finish if you like.

-• Try making the sauce (omit the tuna), adding stock and cooked pasta or beans, and serving it as a soup.
+• Try making the sauce (omit the tuna), adding stock, then cooked pasta or beans, serving it as a soup.
 Sounds strange but it is delightful.
 Garnish with chopped flat-leaf parsley and a bit of sour cream if you like.

 Food images and recipe © Christian Leue